machinewrapped/gpt-subtrans/readme.md

     python -m venv envsubtrans
 ```

-4. Activate the virtual environment by running the following command:
+4. Activate the virtual environment by running the appropriate command for your OS:
 ```
     .\envsubtrans\Scripts\activate
+    .\envsubtrans\bin\activate
 ```

 5. Install the required libraries using pip by running the following command in your terminal to install the project dependencies (listed in the requirements.txt file):